Mr Fred Steel

 After studying for 4 years at Canterbury Christ Church University (Geography and Education), Anna took a year and half to work and travel around the world.
 Upon returning home, she worked as a primary school teacher in various schools within Thurrock and then as an Early Years Lead in several Havering schools.

-After having her daughter, Anna stopped full-time teaching but has taken several roles on a part-time basis.
+After having her daughter, Anna stopped full-time class teaching but has taken several roles on a part-time basis.
 These have included working in an advisory capacity to schools in Havering to improve their Early Years, working on an early speech and language intervention programme and working with children from 3-18 who attend a local dance and musical theatre school.
 Currently, Anna works for the Special Educational Needs and Disabilities Team at Thurrock Council.

 Anna is passionate about every child receiving the best education and uses her role as a governor to provide this for our children.